pablogs9/husarnet-docs/docs/begin-esp32.md

 ---

 :::info
-Husarnet VPN Client can run not only on servers, laptops or mobile phones (soon), but also on microcontrollers with very limited computing power and memory.
-Thanks to that you can have in a single VPN network not only computers, but also cheap and low-power Wi-Fi sensors/actuators without any additional server or bridge in between.
-In other words you can build IoT network connected to your computer without any kind of IoT API cloud in between.
+Husarnet VPN Client can run not only on servers, laptops and mobile phones (soon), but also on microcontrollers with very limited computing power and memory.
+Thanks to that you can run a single VPN network containing not only computers, but also cheap and low-power Wi-Fi sensors/actuators without any additional server or bridge in between.
+In other words you can build an IoT network connected to your computer without any kind of IoT API cloud in between.
 You can send messages directly to your Wi-Fi chips and this guide will show you how to do that.
 :::

 This quick start guide describes how to use **Husarnet VPN Client** software library on ESP32 Wi-Fi microcontrollers and how to configure a network using **Husarnet Dashboard** in a few easy steps.

 Sections IV and V contain two demo project: basic and advanced.
-After finishing this quick start guide you will know how not only how to connect your ESP32 and Linux computer, but also how to do some useful staff on that!
+After finishing this quick start guide you will know not only how to connect your ESP32 and Linux computer together, but also how to usefull such a connection could be!

 ## I. Create a network